merri-ment/lazy-line-painter/README.md

 <b>Preparing your SVG data </b><br>
-Create your Line art in Illustrator, Crop art board to artwork size<br>
+Create your Line art in Illustrator; <br>
+	~  Ensure their are no fills.<br>
+	~  No closed paths. i.e - Line needs a start and end.<br>
+	~  Crop Artboard nice & tight!<br>
 Export as .SVG (Default export options are fine)<br>
 Drop your .SVG into 'SVG to Lazy Line Convertor' on http://lazylinepainter.info/ <br>
 Copy lazy line code and paste into your DOM ready function.

 <b>Configuring lazy-line-painter</b><br>
-A number of attributes can be setup before the line art is "painted", these include;
+A number of attributes can be setup before the line art is Painted, these include;
 <pre><code>
 	'strokeWidth'